 Defining Stress and Pressure

 Let me give you an example.
-Put yourself in the shoes of person whose task is to rescue hostages from ruthless rebels.
+Put yourself in the shoes of a person whose task is to rescue hostages from ruthless rebels.
 Now picture yourself being able to reach the hostages, moving towards the planned extraction point.
-However, you were spotted and the bad guys blocked the path you were about to take.
+However, you were spotted, and the bad guys blocked the path you were about to take.

-Choice # 2: Think of a way to overcome pressure by carefully and hastily analyze your best approach.
+Choice # 2: Think of a way to overcome pressure carefully and hastily analyze your best approach.

 - If you are overwhelmed, you are stressed.

 - If you have to produce a result, you are pressured.